 All expressions are continuous-time expressions including constant, parameter and discrete expressions.
-The term non-discrete-time expression refers to expressions that are neither constant, parameter nor discrete-time expressions.
+The term non-discrete-time expression refers to expressions that are not constant, parameter or discrete expressions.

 Classes, Predefined Types, and Declarations

 The fundamental structuring unit of modeling in Modelica is the class.
 Classes provide the structure for objects, also known as instances.
 Classes can contain equations which provide the basis for the executable code that is used for computation in Modelica.
 Conventional algorithmic code can also be part of classes.
 All data objects in Modelica are instantiated from classes, including the basic data types - Real, Integer, String, Boolean - and enumeration types, which are built-in classes or class schemata.